Queens University Belfast hosted its first independently organised TED event on Thursday 23 May 2019.

 The Zone is a framework, designed and designated by the community, bringing together a ‘coalition of the willing’ committed to releasing and realising the potential of this generation in the Shankill.
 The central spine of the Zone is built on individual conversations with children and young people around the ‘story’ they want their life to be, jointly designing the pathway to that outcome and then providing sustained support for each child on their journey, one at a time for as long as it takes.
 This process will lead to a collective outcomes framework effecting the journey of transformation in this generation of children and young people.

 Patrick's talk considers whether giving people money in the form of Universal Basic Income(UBI), an unconditional payment of around £1000GBP a month which would be given to every person, would help resolve violent conflict.
 This is explored through the example of the Northern Ireland peace process and makes the connection between inequality, crime, deprivation and living in a divided society.
-It suggests that poverty is the root cause of much of Northern Ireland’s continuing post-conflict division and that by wiping out material poverty a UBI could also transform our society and achieve lasting peace.
+It suggested that poverty is the root cause of much of Northern Ireland’s continuing post-conflict division and that by wiping out material poverty a UBI could also transform our society and achieve lasting peace.

-Patrick is currently a 1st year PhD student at the Senator George J Mitchell Institute for Global Peace, Security and Justice, and his research is focused on Universal Basic Income (UBI) and whether it could be used as a tool for conflict transformation in post-conflict societies such as Northern Ireland.
+Patrick is currently a 1st year PhD student at the Senator George J. Mitchell Institute for Global Peace, Security and Justice, and his research is focused on Universal Basic Income (UBI) and whether it could be used as a tool for conflict transformation in post-conflict societies such as Northern Ireland.
 He is a graduate in Politics from the University of Sheffield and has experience working in international development and local government.
 He lives in Downpatrick and also runs his own travel company, Politrip, which offers volunteer abroad opportunities on US political campaigns.

 Ambitious, outspoken, impatient